laravel/docs/validation.md

 The field under validation must have a matching field of `{field}_confirmation`.
 For example, if the field under validation is `password`, a matching `password_confirmation` field must be present in the input.

+You may also pass a second parameter to specify a custom confirmation field.
+For example, `confirmed:repeat_username` will expect the field `repeat_username` to match the field under validation.

 <a name="rule-contains"></a>
 #### contains:_foo_,_bar_,...